nec-research/vibtcr/README.md

 └───vibtcr/ (Python package which implements MVIB and AVIB for TCR-peptide interaction prediction)
 ```

-The compressed archives have the same content of the respective non-compressed folders.
-We add them to simplify the download from https://anonymous.4open.science/

 # tcrmodels
 `tcrmodels` wraps state-of-the-art ML-based TCR prediction models.
 So far, it includes: